Paul Des Jardien: Professional football and World War I

-Later years
+Later life

 After retiring from athletics, Des Jardien worked as a manufacturing executive in Los Angeles.
 He was inducted into the College Football Hall of Fame in July 1955.
 He died at his home in Monrovia, California in 1956 from a cerebral thrombosis and was buried at the Forest Lawn Cemetery.
 Des Jardien was posthumously inducted into the University of Chicago Hall of Fame in 2006.